-The Mount Sinai Medical Center (MSMC), incorporated in 1968, encompasses Icahn School of Medicine at Mount Sinai and The Mount Sinai Hospital.
+The Mount Sinai Health System (MSMC), incorporated in 1968, encompasses Icahn School of Medicine at Mount Sinai and The Mount Sinai Hospital.
 Through this partnership, the medical school is able to bring the expertise of the hospital's world-renowned medical staff into its classrooms.
 Established in 1963, the Icahn School of Medicine has a tradition of superior education, outstanding research and innovative patient care.
 Having nearly 500 students, the medical school has 29 clinical and basic science departments.

 The Mount Sinai Hospital, founded in 1852, is one of the largest, oldest and best known voluntary hospitals in the United States.
 It is fully accredited by the Joint Commission for the Accreditation of Hospitals and is approved for internship and residency training by the Accreditation Council on Graduate Medical Education.
 Mount Sinai is an 1,181 bed tertiary-care hospital treating over 450,000 inpatients annually.